 - 2 teaspoons olive oil

 - 2 teaspoons witch hazel (or slightly more) – can also substitute water if you don’t have witch hazel

 - 1 teaspoon vanilla extract (or water)

-- 1/2 cup finely ground after birth herbs (recipe here) or other herbs of choice – grind in a food processor or blender
+- 1/2 cup finely ground after-birth dried herbs (recipe here) or other dried herbs of choice – grind in a food processor or blender

-In a small bowl, combine the olive oil, witch hazel and vanilla extract and stir well.
-Add essential oils if using.
+- In a small bowl, combine the olive oil, witch hazel, and vanilla extract and stir well.
+Mix in essential oils if using.

-Add the liquid ingredients to the dry ingredients and very quickly mix well with hands (wear gloves if you have sensitive skin).
-Add powdered dried herbs.
+- Add the liquid ingredients to the dry ingredients and very quickly mix well (hands work well for this, wear gloves if you have sensitive skin).
+Mix in finely ground herbs.

-Quickly push mixture into silicon molds, greased muffin tins or any other greased container.
+- Quickly push mixture into silicone molds, greased muffin tins, or any other greased container.
 Press in firmly and leave at least 24 hours (48 is better) or until hardened.
 It will expand some and this is normal.
-You can push it down into the mold several times while it is drying to keep it from expanding to much.
+You can push it down into the mold several times while it is drying to keep it from expanding too much.

-Ever made your own bath fizzies?
-What scents and herbs would you use?
+Have you ever made your own bath fizzies?
+Which scents and herbs would you use?
+Tell me below!